Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

 strategy.
 The counters exist so that a run which does drop can be identified and discarded rather than quietly averaged in.

-### What simulating latency changed
+### What the latency model costs

-Turning the latency model on costs a measurable round trip and, on this simulator, changes execution quality by nothing measurable.
+`--no-latency` disables the simulated delay while leaving the DP's cost function untouched, which makes the effect of the model directly measurable.
+Turning it on costs a real round trip and, on this simulator, changes execution quality by nothing measurable.
 Paired per-order comparison, 600 orders per arm, each order matched against itself in the identical seeded market:

 | Metric (SOR arm) | Latency on | Latency off | Paired delta | |
 |---|---:|---:|---:|---|